Sybrand/digital-panda/README.md

 - In settings dialog, Apply doesn't disable after clicking cancel
 - Tabbing in settings dialog doesn't work right (not jumping to buttons after text)
 - In settings dialog, first textbox should be selected by default
 - Event handling is just bloody crazy right now!
+Need to refactor UI code
 - Downloads don't resume - doesn't show upload/download status
 - Quitting the panda - background downloads keep going
 - Not working with Unity on Ubuntu